 What RVIA Certification Means for a Tiny House

-The RV Industry Association (RVIA) sets nationwide standards for safety, electrical systems, plumbing, and construction.
-Having an RVIA certified tiny home means your structure has been built or inspected under these professional guidelines.
+The RV RVIA group sets country-wide rules for safety, wiring, plumbing, and building.
+Having an RVIA approved tiny home or sprinter 3500 cargo van conversion means your build has been made or checked under these expert rules.

 • Allows Access to RV Parks: Certified homes qualify for most campgrounds and RV resorts.

-• Secures Financing and Insurance: Many banks require certification to approve loans or coverage.
+• Gets Financing and Insurance: Many banks require approval to okay loans or coverage.
+(Go RVing)

 • Increases Resale Value: Buyers trust certified homes for verified quality.

-• Facilitates Utility Hookups: Certification helps when connecting to city water, power, and sewer systems.
+• Makes Utility Hookups Easier: Certification helps when linking to city water, power, and sewer systems.

-At The Vansmith, our philosophy of unmatched craftsmanship built to roam further aligns with RVIA’s focus on durability and safety for every traveler.
+• At The Vansmith, our approach of top-quality work built to roam further fits with RVIA’s focus on long-term builds and safety for every traveler.

 The Certification Process